Earthborne-Rangers-Community-Mods/ebr-mod-tools/.github/CONTRIBUTING.md

 ## Testing

+If you're changing anything in core logic, you probably need to add or change some tests as well.

 - Core logic (`src/core/`) is tested with Vitest
 - Tests live in `tests/core/`
 - Run tests: `npm test`